Beyond SAP: A Primer for Digital Transformation

 Having led some of the world’s most recognized brands through ERP and Digital transformations over the past 30 years, Elixirr Partners Brandon Bichler and Eric Rich believe large SAP-enabled enterprises that approach the ECC to S/4 transition as “another mandatory SAP technical upgrade” will miss out on a massive breakthrough transformation opportunity—and potentially burn through millions in IT upgrades that could be more strategically invested in revenue growth and customer experience initiatives that rely on technology and data innovation.

 Instead, Mr. Bichler and Mr. Rich advise companies to consider the “end of ECC support” deadline as an opportunity to examine how their businesses have evolved, understand how customer expectations and buying behaviors have changed, review future state vision and growth strategies, and work collaboratively – Business and IT – to determine what ERP, digital, and data capabilities will be needed to support successful execution and delivery of results into the future.
-Simply put, your ERP and digital enablement initiatives should foster business model innovation—and your ERP and digital roadmap and upgrade plan should be tightly linked to the strategic enterprise roadmap and the delivery of defined business targets.
+Simply put, your ERP / Digital enablement initiative should foster business model innovation and the underlying operating models that will sustain it.
+Your ERP and digital roadmap and upgrade plan should be tightly linked to the strategic enterprise roadmap and the delivery of defined business targets.

 “First of all, I think the discontinuation of ECC support is an opportunity for people to re-evaluate their large ERP transformations from a decade or two ago,” says Mr. Bichler, who helps Elixirr clients create an environment for innovation and growth to thrive within their organizations.
 Before joining Elixirr in 2014, Mr. Bichler was a partner at Infosys Consulting, where technology-enabled transformation and complex organizational change were his primary focus areas.